0x646e78/0x646e78.github.io/_posts/2022-04-14-how-not-to-contact-your-customers.markdown

  - I believe there's a method for companies to have their numbers show up as text, I'm not much of a telco expert but surely it's available if you're a huge organisation such as this.

-Has this happened to others?
-Is it more common than I imagine?
-Keen to hear in the comments about your experiences and other ideas of how companies could be making outbound calls in a much safer manner.
+Do you have a story like this?
+I'm keen to hear in the comments about your experiences and other ideas of how companies could be making outbound calls in a much safer manner.

 I've not embedded the company name in this post, I will likely disclose it in a week or after I have a response from the email I have sent them.... which isn't a security email, just the general info email as that's all they list on their site.